 Check avalanche conditions with Avalanche Canada.

-Read our Summer Wapta Traverse, or French Robertson Ski Traverse, or Ski Traverse to Mount Assiniboine.
+For more ski touring ideas read our Summer Wapta Traverse, or French Robertson Ski Traverse, or Ski Traverse to Mount Assiniboine, or Backcountry Ski Touring In The Rockies.

 Don’t forget to read Richard’s climbs of the Seven Summits including Mount Everest.